Indrapalsingh8241/Data-Jobs-Dashboard-w-Power-BI/README.md

 # Data-Jobs-Dashboard-w-Power-BI
 A dashboard for job seekers and career changers seeking clarity in the data job market.
 Using 2024 data science job postings, it centralizes roles, salaries, and locations, letting you explore trends, compare jobs, and understand compensation quickly.

+A Power BI Dashboard for Job Seekers & Career Transitioners

-Overview
+📌 Overview

-This dashboard is built for job seekers, career transitioners, and job swappers who want a clear, centralized view of the data job market.
-Information about roles, salaries, and hiring trends is often scattered across multiple platforms—making it difficult to understand the real landscape.
-This tool solves that problem.
+This dashboard provides a centralized, visual overview of the 2024 data job market, designed for job seekers, career transitioners, and job swappers who need clarity in a rapidly evolving field.
+Job market information is often scattered across multiple platforms, making it difficult to understand salary expectations, role variations, and location trends.
+This dashboard brings all of that together in one intuitive interface.

 🎯 Purpose

-The goal of this dashboard is to provide a single, intuitive interface where users can explore job titles, salary ranges, and geographic trends based on real-world data.
-Instead of browsing countless postings, users can quickly identify market patterns and opportunities.
+The goal is to help users:

+Understand current market trends

+Compare job roles across industries

+Explore salary ranges for data-related positions

+Analyze location-based opportunities

+Make more informed decisions about career paths

 📂 Dataset

-The dashboard uses a curated dataset of 2024 data science job postings, containing:
+The dashboard uses a real-world dataset of 2024 data science job postings, including:

-Job Titles
+Job titles

-Salary Ranges (Min/Max)
+Salary ranges (min/max)

-Job Locations

-Industry & Role Categories (if applicable)
+Location information

+Role categories

-Additional metadata depending on dataset availability
+Additional metadata depending on dataset structure

-This ensures the insights are accurate, relevant, and grounded in current hiring trends.
+All insights are generated from actual job posting data to ensure relevance and accuracy.

-🚀 Features
+🚀 Key Features

-Market Trend Visualization: Identify hiring patterns and in-demand skills.

-Salary Analysis: Compare compensation across roles and locations.
+Salary Insights: View compensation trends by title, region, and experience level.

-Role Exploration: Understand how job titles differ across industries.
+Role Comparison: See how job titles differ in pay, demand, and location.

-Location Insights: Discover where opportunities and high-paying roles are concentrated.

-User-Friendly Interface: Clean design for quick interpretation and decision-making.

-🧑‍💼 Who It’s For

-Data job beginners
+Market Trends: Identify what roles are most in demand across industries.

+Location Analytics: Explore which regions offer the highest opportunities and salaries.

+Interactive Visuals: Power BI widgets and filters allow users to drill down into any data point.

+🧑‍💼 Ideal Users

+This dashboard is built for:

-Career changers entering the data field
+Individuals entering the data field

-Professionals looking to transition or swap data roles
+Professionals switching roles

+Job seekers navigating the data job market

-Anyone preparing for interviews or salary negotiations
+Anyone preparing for job applications or salary negotiations

+🛠️ Tools Used

+Power BI Desktop

+2024 Data Science Job Posting Dataset (CSV/Excel source)

+Data transformation via Power Query

+📥 How to Use

+Download or open the .pbix file in Power BI Desktop.

+Use filters (location, role, salary, etc.) to customize your view.

+Explore interactive visuals to understand patterns and insights.

-✅ Why It Matters
+📌 Why This Dashboard Matters

-The data job market shifts quickly.
-This dashboard helps users make informed, confident career decisions by providing clear visibility into real-time trends—no more guesswork, scattered information, or endless job board scanning.
+The data job market is competitive and evolves quickly.
+This dashboard eliminates guesswork by presenting a clear, data-driven snapshot of opportunities, salaries, and trends—helping users make confident career decisions.